Benzene: Ring formula

+Kekulé's 1872 modification of his 1865 theory, illustrating rapid alternation of double bonds (Note: Critics indicated a problem with Kekulé's original (1865) structure for benzene: Whenever benzene underwent substitution at the ortho position, two distinguishable isomers should have resulted, depending on whether a double bond or a single bond existed between the carbon atoms to which the substituents were attached; however, no such isomers were observed.
+In 1872, Kekulé suggested that benzene had two complementary structures and that these forms rapidly interconverted, so that if there were a double bond between any pair of carbon atoms at one instant, that double bond would become a single bond at the next instant (and vice versa).
+To provide a mechanism for the conversion process, Kekulé proposed that the valency of an atom is determined by the frequency with which it collided with its neighbors in a molecule.
+As the carbon atoms in the benzene ring collided with each other, each carbon atom would collide twice with one neighbor during a given interval and then twice with its other neighbor during the next interval.
+Thus, a double bond would exist with one neighbor during the first interval and with the other neighbor during the next interval.
+Therefore, between the carbon atoms of benzene there were no fixed (in other words, constant) and distinct single or double bonds; instead, the bonds between the carbon atoms were identical.)

 The new understanding of benzene, and hence of all aromatic compounds, proved to be so important for both pure and applied chemistry that in 1890 the German Chemical Society organized an elaborate appreciation in Kekulé's honor, celebrating the twenty-fifth anniversary of his first benzene paper.
 Here Kekulé spoke of the creation of the theory.
 He said that he had discovered the ring shape of the benzene molecule after having a reverie or day-dream of a snake biting its own tail (a symbol in ancient cultures known as the ouroboros).
 This vision, he said, came to him after years of studying the nature of carbon-carbon bonds.
 This was seven years after he had solved the problem of how carbon atoms could bond to up to four other atoms at the same time.
 Curiously, a similar, humorous depiction of benzene had appeared in 1886 in a pamphlet entitled Berichte der Durstigen Chemischen Gesellschaft (Journal of the Thirsty Chemical Society), a parody of the Berichte der Deutschen Chemischen Gesellschaft, only the parody had monkeys seizing each other in a circle, rather than snakes as in Kekulé's anecdote.
 Some historians have suggested that the parody was a lampoon of the snake anecdote, possibly already well known through oral transmission even if it had not yet appeared in print.
 Kekulé's 1890 speech in which this anecdote appeared has been translated into English.
 If the anecdote is the memory of a real event, circumstances mentioned in the story suggest that it must have happened early in 1862.